igordosreis/boilerplate-fullstack/README.md

 ###### English

-# Fullstack Boilerplate for Typescript, Next.js 13, Sass, Node.js, Express and MySQL
+# Fullstack Boilerplate for MERN with Typescript

-A simple boilerplate designed to get fullstack projects with Typescript up and running quickly using Next.js and Sass for the front-end and Node.js, Express and MySQL for the back-end, while providing a consistent developer experience, with tools like Volta, Husky, Lint-staged and ESLint.
+A simple boilerplate designed to get fullstack projects up and running quickly using MERN (MySQL, Express, React and Node.js) with Typescript, while providing a consistent developer experience, with tools like Volta, Husky, Lint-staged and ESLint.
+On the front-end, it uses Next.js 13 and Sass, and on the back-end, Sequelize.

 ### Features

 - Consistent code standards: on every commit Husky executes Lint-staged, running linters, formating with Prettier and type checking all staged files.
 - Linters: ESLint for .tsx and .ts files and Stylelint for .scss and .css files

 - Standardized commit messages with Commitlint and Angular Conventional Commits

 - Node version locking with Volta

-- Docker to easily run all services simultaneously with a single command
+- Docker: easily run all services simultaneously with a single command

 #### Front-end